 When to apply for an internship depends on a few factors: what time of year you want to intern, the type of internship, and the deadline.

 Do your research to find out when companies in your industry hire their interns for the season you’re looking for.
 For example, summer internships tend to be more competitive because there are more applicants.
-Some top companies running summer investment banking internships may start their recruitment a year to a year and a half before the internship happens.
+Some top companies running summer investment banking internships may start their recruitment a year to a year and a half before the internship happens!
+When I was applying to internships in editorial and marketing, I knew that many positions opened in January.
+To get ahead, I started preparing applications during my winter break so I’d be ready to apply when I got back.
+I was able to apply earlier and saved a lot of stress!

 Also, look into whether the deadline is rolling or not.
 A rolling deadline means the company reviews applications as they come in and may finish hiring before the official deadline.
 Some companies will state that it’s a rolling deadline in the internship description; if this is the case, prioritize these applications and apply as soon as possible for the best chance of landing the internship.

-Now that you know where to apply, here’s how to make those application materials the best they can be.
+Now that you know where to apply, here’s the step-by-step process of how to apply for an internship.

 Resume Writing Masterclass